disasteroftheuniverse/ZLevelMorph/Readme.md

 /____/_/  /_/\____/_/  / .___/_/ /_/_/  \__,_/_/   \__, /\___/\__/____/
                       /_/                         /____/
 </pre>
+# ZMorphtargets
+Interpolate between multiple predefined floor and ceiling states in your [GZDoom/UZDoom mods](https://zdoom.org/index).
+Works similarly to blend shapes or morph targets common to 3D software like Maya or 3DS Max.
+This includes a plugin for [Ultimate Doom Builder](https://ultimatedoombuilder.github.io/), a script for your ZDoom project and a working example mod.

 ## Installation

 Put BlendTargets.js in your UDB scripts folder.
+Include MorphTargets.zs somwhere in your zdoom zscript.

 ## Usage